12 month warranty on all used vehicles

 View details

-Sorento Hybrid
+The Kia Sorento Hybrid

 The Sorento, the fourth generation of Kias flagship SUVs is designed and engineered to take on everything life throws at it.